MDada21/FAQ-accordion/README.md

 # FAQ-accordion
-challenge to build out this FAQ accordion
+challenge BY Frontend Mentor to build out this FAQ accordion